Koredotcom/docs/docs/xo/quality-management/analyze/conversation-intelligence.md

 The Customer Churn Monitor is a pie chart representation of the customer churn risk.
 This chart indicates customer churn percentage compared with total calls and any observed escalations in the same period.
 It functions as an interactive graph, where hovering over the graph reveals the weightage of each section based on the hover placement, and clicking a specific section directs to the calls associated with either escalation or customer churn.
 The following details are displayed:

-* **No Customer Churn/Escalation** – Number of interactions with no customer churn/escalation.
+* **No Customer Churn/Escalation**: Number of interactions with no customer churn/escalation.
-* **Customer Churn** – Count of interactions where there has been a customer churn.
+* **Customer Churn**: Count of interactions where there has been a customer churn.
-* **Escalation** – Number of interactions where the customer has requested assistance from a supervisor or a senior.
+* **Escalation**: Number of interactions where the customer has requested assistance from a supervisor or a senior.

 <img src="../conversation-intelligence/images/customer-churn-monitor.png" alt="Customer Churn Monitor" title="Customer Churn Monitor" style="border: 1px solid gray; zoom:80%;">

 ## Insights Mining